johnhamelink/exrm_deb/README.md

 ### Additional details about codename

-This configuration can be very useful in case you want to package the same version of the app for different distribution dinamically, without modifying the version in Distillery configuration.
+This configuration can be very useful in case you want to package the same version of the app for different distributions dynamically, without modifying the version in Distillery configuration.

-A typical use case can be an environment where you have different Docker containers, with different OS, each container compiles and packages the application in the running OS, in order to avoid startup problems in production.
+A typical use case can be an environment where you have different Docker containers, and a different OS: each container compiles and packages the application in the running OS, in order to avoid startup problems in production.

 With codename, at the end of the process, you obtain a package in the form `myapp-1.2.1~xenial_amd64.deb`.
-Also the control script in deb file is packaged with the correct version like `1.2.1~xenial`.
+Also the control script in the deb file is packaged with the correct version like `1.2.1~xenial`.
-At this point, it easier to manage the packages loaded in a repository, because they are versioned also by distribution.
+At this point, it's easier to manage the packages loaded in a repository, because they are versioned also by distribution.

 ## Usage